Russia: No survivors in passenger plane crash — reports | DW | 06.07.2021

 The Russian military has also experience fatal crashes involving the An-26 plane.
 In March of 2018, 39 were killed when the plane crash landed in Syria and in 2017, one soldier was killed during a training flight crash near Saratov.

-In 2012, a similar plane, the Antonov-28, crashed in the forest in Kamchaka, killing 10.
+In 2012, a similar plane, the Antonov-28, crashed in the forest in Kamchatka, killing 10.
 A subsequent investigation revealed both pilots were drunk at the time.

 While Russian aviation has improved its safety record in recent years, poor aircraft maintenance and limited safety standards coupled with difficult weather in Russia's isolated regions like the Arctic or the Far East make flying in the country challenging still.